-- Acute trauma: fall, impact, dislocation
+- Acute trauma: fall, blow, dislocation

 - Long-term incorrect loading, poor posture, or muscular imbalances